Deyton History, Family Crest & Coats of Arms

 The name Deyton was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 The Deyton family lived in the North Riding of Yorkshire.
 They descended from the distinguished Norman family of Picot d'Auton, and it is from that local name, which means from Auton, that the surname derives.

 Early Origins of the Deyton family

-Another 343 words (24 lines of text) covering the years 1172, 1340 and 1419 are included under the topic Early Deyton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deyton research.
+Another 172 words (12 lines of text) covering the years 1172, 1340 and 1419 are included under the topic Early Deyton History in all our PDF Extended History products and printed products wherever possible.

 Deyton Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Deyton have been found, including Daton, Dayton, Deighton, Dauton and others.

 Early Notables of the Deyton family (pre 1700)